Why, after a year of life, I'm still leaving New York - ForumDaily

 New York.
 Photo by Elena Base

-I sat down the other day to reread my posts years ago about my first impressions when I first flew to New York.
-When I read, tears of emotion came from my own naivety.
-I look like a child there, not yet beaten by the emigre life - I admire Empire, I argue that there is no “other mentality” and I enjoy my work.
-Oddly enough, but over the year I have changed my view on many things.
+I sat down the other day to reread my posts a year ago about my first impressions when I first arrived in New York.
+When I read it, tears of tenderness came to my eyes from my own naivety.
+I look like a child there, not yet beaten by emigrant life - I admire Empire, claim that there is no “other mentality” and enjoy my work.
+Oddly enough, over the past year I have changed my perspective on many things.

 From the side it seems that the year passed incredibly fast, but for me the time went just as it should.
 And this year I experienced more events and changes than all my 23 years before.
 When I arrived here, I did not expect anything, did not make any plans and did not think whether I would live here or not.
 But by the end of the year I decided to return home to Kiev.